About the PuraBeaute Sonic Facial Cleansing Brush

 The PuraBeaute is quite similar to the popular Clarisonic brushes, but it’s a fair bit cheaper ($99 vs over $150 for Clarisonics).
 On that basis alone I’d recommend the PuraBeaute.
 The brush head are also a fair bit cheaper to replace ($20 for PuraBeaute compared to $35 for Clarisonic), and there’s a budget battery-operated version, the PuraBeaute Neo, which retails for just $49.
 Overall, this is a fantastic cleansing brush, my favourite so far.

 You can purchase the PuraBeaute brush at their online store.

-The PuraBeaute brush was provided for review, which did not affect my opinion.
+The PuraBeaute brush was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.